 Footnotes: Footnotes should be avoided and incorporated into the body of the text whenever possible.
 If they are used, the text should be placed at the end of the article with a note in the text where they should be referenced.
 Please do not use the automatic features of a word processor.

 References: Please do not use the automatic numbering features of word processors.
 The style used is the same as that used for IEEE Magazines, and full details of the referencing style can be found on http://www.ieee.org/pubs/magazines

 Submitting Copy: Text and graphics should be sent separately.
 The preferred format for text files is rich text format (*.RTF), although Microsoft Word or ASCII is also OK.
 If you use ASCII, use two carriage returns between paragraphs (i.e. leaving a blank line between paragraphs).
 Each graphic should be in a separate file.
 They can be bundled in a zip or tar file.
 Please also send a PDF (preferred) or postscript file of the complete article to allow for checking of the electronic files.

 Proofs: Proofs are provided in PDF, usually during the second week of the month prior to publication.
 Due to the tight production schedule, any corrections must be notified within 4 working days of delivery.
 Our preferred method of proof distribution is by email.
 We can fax a hard copy, but the resolution is poor making any errors difficult to spot.

-Copyright: It is the formal policy of the IEEE to own the copyright to the technical contributions it publishes in order to protect the interests of the IEEE, its authors, and their employers, and, at the same time, to facilitate the appropriate reuse of this material by others.
+Copyright: It is one formal policy of the IEEE to own the copyright to the technical contributions it publishes in order to protect the interests of the IEEE, its authors, and their employers, and, at the same time, to facilitate the appropriate reuse of this material by others.
 This requires the submission of an IEEE Copyright Form once the paper has been finally accepted.
-This should either be scanned and sent to firstname.lastname@example.org, or faxed to +44 141 552 4968, marked to the attention of Dr James Irvine.
+See http://ieeeauthorcenter.ieee.org/choose-a-publishing-agreement/ for more details.